facebook pixel Skip to Main Content

 Research Focus

-Our analytical chemistry research focus is in an area termed chemometrics concerned with mathematical and statistical analysis of chemical data.
-While this are of research was well established in the early 1970’s, the area is now popularized as data science, machine learning, and artificial intelligence.
+Our analytical chemistry research focus is in an area termed chemometrics concerned with “how to obtain chemically relevant information out of measured chemical data, how to represent and display this information, and how to get such information into data.”1 While this area of research was well established in the early 1970’s, the area is now popularized as data science, machine learning (ML), and artificial intelligence (AI).

 We concentrate on developing computer algorithms to determine mathematical relationships between chemical data and analyte properties desired such as the concentration estimate of a substance in a sample.
 Algorithms are trained to recognize data patterns and predict properties for new situations.
-For example, training an algorithm to distinguish noninvasively measured spectra of cancer cells from noncancer cells.
+For example, training an algorithm to distinguish noninvasively measured spectra of cancer cells from non-cancer cells.
 Our mission is creating new algorithms to solve difficult analytical chemistry problems by leveraging sample and measurement matrix effects (hidden physicochemical properties) as information to work with.
+Our current emphasis is using the immersive analytics tool virtual reality (VR) allowing the human to see, touch, and hear the data in order to improve on data decisions compared to autonomous algorithms including our own.
 Some research projects follow.

-Our laboratory has two approaches to solve this problem that has been restricting onsite analyses with handheld devices including consumer applications.
+Our laboratory developed two approaches to solve this problem that now allow on-site analyses with handheld devices including consumer applications.
 One solution is local modeling.

 With the ever-growing availability of spectral data, e.g., near infrared (NIR), Raman, fluorescence, and other spectral processes, there is a high need for computer algorithms to mine through such data libraries and identify those spectra similar to a spectrum just measured for a new target sample.
 The user is interested in using the new spectrum for quantitative analysis of an analyte, perhaps glucose content for diabetic, and a model must first be formed using calibration spectra matrix matched to the new target sample spectrum.
 Because the analyte amount in the new sample is not known, identifying fully matched calibration samples from a library is not a simple task.
 However, we have developed an algorithm to accomplish this objective that we call local adaptive fusion regression (LAFR).
-Key takeaways for LAFR are: (1) models are formed by an understandable process based on physicochemical properties and principles with a Beer’s law-like relationship, (2) final calibration sets bracket target sample analyte values, and (3) all adjustable parameters are self-optimized.
-Ongoing work involves providing a reliability measure based on the probability of a correct prediction.
+Key takeaways for LAFR are: (1) models are formed by an understandable process based on physicochemical properties and principles with a linear Beer’s law-like relationship, (2) final calibration sets bracket target sample analyte values, and (3) all adjustable parameters are self-optimized.
+Ongoing work involves providing a reliability measure based on the probability of a correct prediction as well as using VR to further refine the LAFR calibration set to those samples best matched to the target sample.

 The second approach is model updating by the transfer learning approach domain adaptation.
 In collaboration with Erik Andries at Central New Mexico Community College, we now have a null augmented regression (NAR) algorithm that correctly predicts new target samples.
 Models are formed using the new unlabeled target samples for which is prediction is desired.